elprans/bigdata/README.rst

 Running It
 ==========

+We're talking here about asyncio.
+So use Python 3.4!!

 Just one of the individual states in the census directory is plenty to load this script right down.
 So first get some datafiles, using curl, wget, or whatever: